-The EPA, and other departments within the US Government, work with the IMO to help draft, amend and enforce international regulations on emissions.
-For example, the U.S. successfully petitioned the IMO to designate the the North American Emission Control Area (including the Hawaiian Islands) in 2010 and the U.S. Caribbean Sea Emission Control Area in 2014.
-While these ECAs do not apply to GHG emissions, they provide a framework for future action on decarbonization.
+The EPA, and other departments within the US government, work with the IMO to help draft, amend and enforce international regulations on emissions.
+For example, the USA successfully petitioned the IMO to designate the North American Emission Control Area (including the Hawaiian Islands) in 2010 and the U.S. Caribbean Sea Emission Control Area in 2014, both addressing SOx and NOx.

 Engine certification and reporting

-Port authorities Port emissions are managed by local authorities, with policies that vary from state to state.
-For example, in 2020, Port Houston became the first in the world to power all terminals and public facilities with renewable electricity from a solar farm in West Texas.
-And in 2021, California’s State Office of Administrative Law tightened emissions regulations defined by “the Control Measure for Ocean-Going Vessels at Berth”, which include limits on GHGs.
-Many other ports in the US offer shore power, which supplies vessels in port with electricity from existing grids.
+Port emissions are managed by local authorities, with policies that vary from state to state.
+For example, in 2020, the Port of Houston became the first in the world to power all terminals and public facilities with renewable electricity from a solar farm in west Texas.
+And in 2021, California’s State Office of Administrative Law tightened emissions regulations defined by the Control Measure for Ocean-Going Vessels at Berth, which include limits on GHGs and adds shore power mandates.
+Many other ports in the USA offer shore power, which supplies vessels in port with electricity from existing grids.

 DNV INSIGHT: the USA and climate change